Will former UW men’s basketball stars Jaden McDaniels and Isaiah Stewart be selected in the first round of Wednesday’s NBA draft?

-During the summer of 2019, Isaiah Stewart and Jaden McDaniels arrived at the University of Washington tagged as sure-fire lottery picks in the 2020 NBA draft.
+During the summer of 2019, Isaiah Stewart and Jaden McDaniels arrived at the University of Washington tagged as surefire lottery picks in the 2020 NBA draft.

-Heading into Wednesday’s draft, which starts at 4 p.m.
-PT on ESPN, their pro potential has fallen considerably after the roller coaster season for UW men’s basketball, which started with talk of a Final Four appearance before crashing to a last-place finish in the Pac-12.
+Heading into Wednesday’s draft, with coverage starting at 4 p.m.
+PT on ESPN, their pro potential has fallen considerably after the roller-coaster season for UW men’s basketball, which started with talk of a Final Four appearance before crashing to a last-place finish in the Pac-12.

-Stewart and McDaniels may have left Washington after just one year, but it appears as if UW’s former dynamic duo is being adversely impacted by the Huskies’ dismal 15-17 finish and 5-13 conference record.
+Stewart and McDaniels left Washington after just one season, but it appears as if UW’s former dynamic duo is being adversely impacted by the Huskies’ dismal 15-17 finish and 5-13 conference record.

 “People look at it like ‘Gosh, how do you have two first-round picks and have a season like that?’” coach Mike Hopkins said.
 “Sometimes it happens.
 We lost a lot of close games because of our lack of experience.